juanpc2018/HFSplus-on-Linux/README.md

 but does Not have -t uapfs </br>
 and... </br>
 [View][File System Support][Rescan] </br>
-Not asking much, just small details ... </br>

 Apple released HFS+ and APFS as Open Source, </br>
 but Nobody has created a Good version for Linux, </br>
 APFS is Open, search apple developer website. </br>
-Paragon downloaded Apple source code, created a "working" but incomplete version, similar to FUSE https://osxfuse.github.io/ for Linux & Win. </br>
+Paragon downloaded Apple source code, created a "working" but incomplete version, </br>
+similar to FUSE https://osxfuse.github.io/ for Linux & Win. </br>
-same with HFS+, someone downloaded the source code from Apple, created a Free version for Linux called HFSplus, incomplete. </br>
+same HFS+, someone downloaded the source code from Apple, and created a Free version for Linux called HFSplus, but incomplete. </br>
 HFS+, APFS and FUSE are Open Source. </br>
 https://github.com/libfuse/libfuse </br>
 https://github.com/osxfuse/osxfuse/wiki/List-of-macFUSE-File-Systems </br>
 https://github.com/sgan81/apfs-fuse </br>
-Paragon has a Free Open Source Read Only version. </br>
+Paragon has a Free Open Source Read-Only version. </br>
 https://github.com/Paragon-Software-Group/paragon_apfs_sdk_ce </br>

 [APFS_user_manual.pdf](https://github.com/juanpc2018/HFSplus-on-Linux/files/13272392/APFS_user_manual.pdf)

 ----------

-## What does No-Journaled really means?
+## What does No-Journaled Really means?

-it means that sometimes, when mounted, wont Write,  </br>
+it means that sometimes, when mounted, wont Write. </br>
-because it had an error previously, was Nto shutdown properly, power failure, Dolphin or Nautilus crash, Not enough memory, etc..  </br>
+because it had an error previously, Not shutdown properly, power failure, Dolphin or Nautilus crash, Not enough memory, etc..  </br>
 the sollution is very simple: </br>
-do a file system check, unmounted, but Not removed... </br>
+do a file system check, unmounted, Not removed... still visible in $ ls /dev </br>

 using gnome-disks or gparted, umount the drive,  </br>
 but before umount, see what physical path it has, </br>
-and mount again, Problem SOLVED. </br>
+check and mount again, Problem SOLVED. </br>

-Journaled does that automatically, recording a log of all changes done, in a small portion of the HDD. </br>
+Journaled does that automatically, recording a log of changes in a small portion of the HDD. </br>
 No-Journaled wont allow to Write, unless you solve the problem manually. </br>

 example: </br>